Harish14525/password-strength-analyzer/README.md

-"Name:" Password Strength Analyzer
+Name: Password Strength Analyzer

-'Description:' A Python-based tool that analyzes password strength using common security rules (length, case, digits, special characters, uniqueness, and common-password detection).
+Description: A Python-based tool that analyzes password strength using common security rules (length, case, digits, special characters, uniqueness, and common-password detection).
 Includes a command-line interface and sample outputs.

-# features:
+# Features:
   - Checks password length (>= 8, >= 12)
   - Detects uppercase, lowercase, digits, and special characters
   - Warns if the password is common or weak